folke/devmoji/README.md

-  -c|--config <file>    location of the devmoji.config.js file -l|--list             list all known devmojis -t|--text <text>      text to format. reads from stdin when omitted -f|--format <format>  format should be one of: unicode, shortcode, devmoji (default: "unicode") --commit              automatically add a devmoji to the conventional commit header (default: true) --no-commit           do not process conventional commit headers
+  -c|--config <file>    location of the devmoji.config.js file -l|--list             list all known devmojis -t|--text <text>      text to format. reads from stdin when omitted --lint                lint the conventional commit. disabled for --log -f|--format <format>  format should be one of: unicode, shortcode, devmoji (default: "unicode") --commit              automatically add a devmoji to the conventional commit header (default: true) --no-commit           do not process conventional commit headers